mrsadri/Portfolio/DEPLOYMENT.md

 ## Performance Optimization (Optional)

-- Consider minifying CSS/JS files for production
+- Bun already minifies and code-splits the JavaScript bundles.
-- Enable gzip/brotli compression on your server
+- Enable gzip/brotli compression if your hosting platform allows it.
-- Set up CDN for static assets
-- Configure browser caching headers
+- Configure caching headers so static assets can be cached aggressively.

 ## Monitoring